 “Sport is a preserver of health.”

-Sports and physical training will be a significant part of the day in the Third Hope village.
-Regular sports activities will enable these children to sustain physical fitness, experiencing the way it helps the mind and body.
+Sports and physical activities form an enjoyable and significant part of life in the Third Hope village.
+Regular sports activities enable these young adults to sustain physical fitness, experiencing the way it helps the mind and body.
 Sports and Adventure Activities, exploring the beauty of the nation they live in, will also be employed as a means of establishing trust and team co-operation.
 In this way we hope to counter the effects of having lived under the tyranny and fear of war.

 Where we are

 We are pioneering this work in northern Uganda, a region that has been deeply affected by the injustice of child-soldiers.
 We sought a rural environment, as we believe a peaceful setting, away from the distractions of the town, will provide the best backdrop for healing.
-We are around 20km south east of Gulu, the main town of the region.
+The village is about 20km south east of Gulu, the main town of the region.